JasonGross/coq-tools/README.md

 If you are using a non-system version of Coq, you can pass `--coqtop /path/to/coqtop` and `--coqc /path/to/coqc`.
 If you pass `-R .
-Foo` to, say, `coq_makefile`, you can inform `find-bug.py` of this fact using `--topname Foo`.
+Foo` to, say, `coq_makefile`, you can inform `find-bug.py` of this fact using `-R .
+Foo`.
 The script should be run from the main directory of your development; there is an experimental `--directory` argument to allow you to do otherwise.

 ## Examples